-Looking for some epic things to add to your Los Angeles bucket list?
+Looking for some epic things to do in Los Angeles?
 From those iconic experiences, hidden gems, trendy hotspots, and the best food, drink, beaches, and hikes, here are over 150 things to check off your LA bucket list!

 Beaches.
 Palm trees.
 Hollywood and celebrity sightings.
 World-class museums.
 Trendy restaurants and cafes.
 There are so many amazing things to add to your Los Angeles bucket list, making the city one of the most popular tourist destinations in the world.

 I was born in and spent the first 23 of my life in the LA area, but I have to admit that I never fully took advantage of what it had to offer.
 Not only is Los Angeles the second largest city in the United States (by population – it is also 12th in terms of area), it is also notorious for nightmarish, bumper-to-bumper traffic.
 Because of this, I often hesitated to explore the area more, and definitely took my years in LA for granted!

 After spending over a decade living in San Francisco, I am finally returning to Southern California, moving to neighboring Orange County.
 I am determined not to let my time in the area go to waste, and am excited to do, see, eat, and explore all the spots on my Los Angeles bucket list, no excuses!

-There is sooooo much to do in LA and so much that it has to offer – it’s insane!
+There are sooooo many things to do in LA and so much that it has to offer – it’s insane!
 I am so excited to check off all the things on this Los Angeles bucket list.